Food Cost Control: Complete Guide for SA Restaurants

 If you are not yet doing formal food cost tracking, these three steps will move the needle without a full system overhaul:

-1. Do one full inventory count this week.
+Do one full inventory count this week.
 Value everything in your cold room, dry store, and prep area at cost.
-Write it down.
 Repeat at the same time next week.
-The difference (plus what you bought) is your COGS for that week.
-Divide by food revenue and you have your first real food cost percentage.
+The difference plus what you bought is your COGS for that week; divide by food revenue for your first real food cost percentage.

-2. Cost your top five bestsellers.
-Pick the five dishes that sell the most.
+Cost your top five bestsellers.
 List every ingredient, work out cost per portion (use scales; convert to grams), and add them up.
-You will often find one or two items with a far higher food cost than you assumed.
-Those are the levers to pull first — portion size, price, or recipe change.
+You will often find one or two items with a far higher food cost than you assumed — portion size, price, or recipe change are the levers.

-3. Put a waste bowl in the kitchen and log it.
-For one week, have staff put all trim and mistake food in a dedicated container.
-Weigh it at the end of each day and note what was wasted.
-The number will surprise you.
-Once you see it, you can set targets to reduce it and tie them to your restaurant inventory management routine.
+Put a waste bowl in the kitchen and log it.
+For one week, have staff put all trim and mistake food in a dedicated container; weigh and note it daily.
+Once you see the number, set targets and tie them to your restaurant inventory management routine.

 Frequently Asked Questions